 Frontline health workers are often the first and only link to essential health services for millions of people worldwide, particularly those living in remote or rural areas.

 Recognized as critical agents of change at the community level, research suggests frontline health workers can have a positive impact on reproductive health and family planning services, HIV care and treatment, appropriate care seeking, antenatal care during pregnancy, and skilled care for childbirth.
-In fact, it is estimated that 77% of maternal, perinatal, neonatal, and child deaths could be averted if comprehensive and evidenced-based community interventions reached all who need them.
+In fact, it is estimated that 77% of maternal, perinatal, neonatal, and child deaths could be averted if comprehensive and evidence-based community interventions reached all who need them.

 Despite progress made to increase access to quality healthcare by bringing services directly to hard-to-reach populations, most countries lack official statistics on the performance of frontline health worker programs and do not have standardized training, skills, or defined functions.
 Coordinating performance metrics across diverse health worker programs is essential to ensuring effective frontline healthcare models, advocating for improved programs, and supporting their scale up.

 During this three-year project, the Council and its partners will examine effective ways of measuring the performance for frontline health workers to fully realize their potential and accelerate progress towards universal health coverage.